ichor-rbx/ichor-rbx.github.io/README.md

 # Documentation
-Builds pages from `/docs` and deploys to master branch using Travis CI.
+Builds pages from `docs` and deploys to master branch using Travis CI.

 ## Creating a new page
-1. Create a markdown file with any name, e.g. "potato.md".
+1. Create a markdown file inside of `docs` with any name, e.g. "potato.md".
-2. Edit `/mkdocs.yml` and configure `nav` to reference the new file.
+2. Edit `mkdocs.yml` and configure `nav` to reference the new file.
 ```yml
 nav:
     - Home: index.md